henryparras24/readme-generator/readme.md

-# Title Henrys project
+# Title
+  Henrys Project

 ## Description
-- readme generator
+readme generator

 ## Installation
-- npm i
+npm i

 ## Usage
-- use it for homework assignments
+use it for homework assignments

 ## Contribution
 by using it